reallamona/the-horizon-project/README.md

-This is a project that was created to support the players of Horizon games.
+This was a project that was created to support the players of Horizon games.

-Note: Contributors are welcome as soon as I figure out how to make that work.